Gunmen Kill 15, Injure 20 in Southern Kaduna - THISDAYLIVE

-After the seeming return of peace to the southern part of Kaduna State, unidentified gunmen Sunday invaded Angwan Pah village, Jama’a Local Government killing 14 persons.
+After the return of relative peace in the southern part of Kaduna State, unidentified gunmen on Sunday, invaded Angwan Pah village, Jama’a Local Government Area, killing 14 people.

 About 20 others were also said to have sustained injuries from gunshots and were rushed to hospitals.

-The incident was said to have occurred at about 7:45 pm when the victims were at a wedding celebration.
+The incident was said to have occurred Sunday night at about 7:45 p.m. when the victims were at a wedding ceremony.

-One of the leaders in the community, who pleaded anonymity, said on arrival at the community, the gunmen, numbering about 10, started shooting sporadically at the crowd of women and children who were at the wedding programme.
+One of the leaders in the community who pleaded anonymity, said on arrival at the community, the gunmen, numbering about 10, started shooting sporadically at the women and children who were at the wedding programme.

 According to him, 10 people were killed on the spot while five others later died at the Kafanchan General Hospital.

 “Everybody was terrified at the sound of gunshots and ran for safety.
-Unfortunately, 15 people died as a result of the gunshots.
-Ten of them died on the spot while five died today (Monday) in the hospital.
+Unfortunately 15 people died as a result of the attack.
+Ten of them died on the spot while five died yesterday (Monday) in the hospital.

-“We are really shocked by this development because we assumed that peace had returned to our communities.”
+“We are really shocked by this development because we assumed that peace has returned to our communities.”

-He called on the Kaduna State government and security agencies to fish out the perpetrators of this evil act so as to avoid yet another crisis in Southern Kaduna.
+He called on the Kaduna State Government and security agencies to fish out perpetrators of this evil act so as to avoid yet another crisis in Southern Kaduna.

 Also reacting to the attack in a statement, a member of House of Representatives, representing Jama’a/Sanga federal constituency, Hon.
 Shehu Nicholas Garba, said the attack was an affront on the fragile peace that is being nurtured.

-He noted that there had been brewing crisis of recent between indigenous Fulanis and some communities in the area which led to the killings of 12 people.
+He noted that there had been brewing crisis in recent times between indigenous fulanis and some communities in the area, which led to the killings of 12 people.

 “These efforts included bringing the Military Task Force, which has a unit in Jagindi Tasha into the matter.
-Sadly, it is now obvious that we are confronted with yet another unexpected tragedy.”
+Sadly, it is now obvious that we are confronted with yet another unexpected tragedy,” he said.

-Commiserating with the injured victims and families of the bereaved, Garba urged the community to be calm, law abiding and be vigilant while security personnel are mobilised to fish out the culprits.
+Commiserating with the injured victims and families of the bereaved, Garba urged the community to be calm, law-abiding and vigilant while security personnel are mobilised to fish out the cultprits.

 “Our communities were denied the joy of Christmas celebration last year.
 We should refuse to be pushed into taking retaliatory measures which the enemy wants to exploit to deny us yet another Christmas and New Year celebrations and perhaps peaceful elections next year.